A Q&A with Senior Developer Bertrand Karerangabo

 Yes.
 You can use all client-side libraries as long as they don't depend on the DOM.
 You can use all Node libraries as long as they don't depend on the Node core API.
 Key web APIs are polyfilled and available to go.
 One exception is localstorage because it is not supported, but you can just mock or proxy it if you have to.
 You do get AsyncStorage, so you could use that instead.

-2. What, if any, are the limitations of React Native?
+2. What, if any, are the limitations to Mobile App Development in React Native?

 In my view, the biggest limitation of React Native is that it's an abstraction.
 Abstraction may also be its biggest strength.
 Where it fails you is where any abstraction is bound to fail you.
 If your top priority is performance, you'll still find yourself dropping in and writing Objective-C (or Swift/Java).
 For example, since React Native on iOS is based on UIKit, this might happen every time you need to use CALayer/Core Graphics.
 If you're doing something unique, like using a niche 3rd-party iOS SDK, odds are you're going to need to wrap it yourself.